 BCE Inc. has announced:

-BCE Inc. will, on March 1, 2013, continue to have Cumulative Redeemable First Preferred Shares, Series AC (“Series AC Preferred Shares”) outstanding if, following the end of the conversion period on February 19, 2013, BCE Inc. determines that at least 2.5 million Series AC Preferred Shares would remain outstanding.
-In such a case, as of March 1, 2013, the Series AC Preferred Shares will pay, on a quarterly basis, as and when declared by the Board of Directors of BCE Inc., a fixed cash dividend for the following five years that will be based on an annual fixed dividend rate equal to the product of: (a) the average of the yields to maturity compounded semi-annually, determined on November 13, 2012 by two investment dealers selected by BCE Inc., that would be carried by non-callable Government of Canada bonds with a 5-year maturity (the “Government of Canada Yield”), multiplied by (b) a percentage rate determined by BCE Inc. (the “Selected Percentage Rate”) for such period.
+BCE Inc. will, on December 1, 2012, continue to have Cumulative Redeemable First Preferred Shares, Series Z (“Series Z Preferred Shares”) outstanding if, following the end of the conversion period on November 19, 2012, BCE Inc. determines that at least one million Series Z Preferred Shares would remain outstanding.
+In such a case, as of December 1, 2012, the Series Z Preferred Shares will pay, on a quarterly basis, as and when declared by the Board of Directors of BCE Inc., a fixed cash dividend for the following five years that will be based on a fixed rate equal to the product of: (a) the average of the yields to maturity compounded semi-annually, determined on November 13, 2012 by two investment dealers selected by BCE Inc., that would be carried by non-callable Government of Canada bonds with a 5-year maturity (the “Government of Canada Yield”), multiplied by (b) a percentage rate determined by BCE Inc. (the “Selected Percentage Rate”) for such period.

 The “Selected Percentage Rate” determined by BCE Inc. for such period is 243%.
 The “Government of Canada Yield” is 1.297%.
 Accordingly, the annual dividend rate applicable to the Series Z Preferred Shares for the period of five years beginning on December 1, 2012 will be 3.152%.